Did Car Accidents Decrease During The COVID-19 Pandemic?

 Traffic trends across the country aren’t consistent.
 Some areas have seen fewer crashes with fewer drivers.
 Others have seen an increase.
 The same report from the Governor’s Highway Safety Association noted that the speed of drivers in larger areas like Los Angeles and New York City rose significantly.

-Many accidents caused by speeding cause fatalities or personal injury on innocent lives going for a walk or leaving the house for essential services.
-We know what you need to do to get the compensation you deserve for your personal injury and car accident claims.
+Many accidents caused by speeding cause fatalities or personal injury to innocent lives going for a walk or leaving the house for essential services.
+We can help you decide what to do to pursue compensation for your personal injury and car accident claims.
 Contact the California motor vehicle accident attorneys at Arash Law today for a free review of your case.

 States Experiencing Deadly Accidents